DannyBimma/DannyBimma/README.md

 * SaaSy Entrepreneurship

 As mentioned above, I’ve long had the desire to start to an eCom focused business in my beautiful island nation of Barbados and, I recently started the process  of becoming a self-taught full-stack developer about 2 years ago.
 These 2 things collided and birthed an idea to develop a SaaS that would benefit end users in an invaluable way.
 The end users in this case being all citizens of and visitors on the island.
 I can’t go into much detail in this “about me read-me” but, rest assured that it’s a MASSIVE undertaking for someone young in their developer journey such as myself.
-As a result, I’m currently engaged in freelance development work building smaller projects as I hone the skills to build my own 👨🏾‍💻
+As a result, I’m currently engaged in freelance development work building smaller projects as I hone the skills needed to build my own 👨🏾‍💻

 * Sports & Entertainment